From the day I got myself a Snapdragon plant, I was an instant fan. I wanted many of them in my house, but they were expensive.

-As discussed in the above section, collecting Snapdragons seeds is quite easy.
+As discussed in the above section, collecting Snapdragons seeds is relatively easy.

 You can also collect the seeds from cut flowers, but you need to do it before the seed pods form holes.

-After the pods form holes, the small seeds may fly away even after a small disturbance.
+After the pods form holes, the tiny seeds may fly away even after a minor disturbance.

-So, collect the flowers after they start to wither and gather the seed pods to extract the seeds as you prefer.
+So, collect the flowers after they wither and gather the seed pods to extract the seeds as you prefer.